-When you submit your mortgage application to the loan officer, you’ll need to include extensive financial documentation, such as W-2 forms, pay stubs, bank payments and tax returns.
-When processing the application, the lender may come back to you with questions or requests for additional information.
-Responding to such requests quickly will help speed your mortgage application.
+When you submit a mortgage application to a lender, you’ll need to include extensive financial documentation, such as W-2 forms, pay stubs, bank statements and tax returns.
+When underwriting the application, the lender may come back to you with questions about these documents or requests for additional information.
+Responding to these requests quickly will help speed up the mortgage underwriting process.

-Here’s an overview of the steps to getting your mortgage:
+Here’s an overview of the steps to getting a mortgage: